containers/podman/docs/podman-run.1.md

 Allocate a pseudo-TTY.
 The default is *false*.

-When set to true podman will allocate a pseudo-tty and attach to the standard input of the container.
+When set to true Podman will allocate a pseudo-tty and attach to the standard input of the container.
 This can be used, for example, to run a throwaway interactive shell.
 The default is false.

-**NOTE**: The **-t** option is incompatible with a redirection of the podman client standard input.
+**NOTE**: The **-t** option is incompatible with a redirection of the Podman client standard input.

 **--uidmap**=*container_uid:host_uid:amount*

 Run the container in a new user namespace using the supplied mapping.
 This option conflicts with the --userns and --subuidname flags.
 This option can be passed several times to map different ranges.
-If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+If calling Podman run as an unprivileged user, the user needs to have the right to use the mapping.
 See `subuid(5)`.
 The example maps uids 0-2000 in the container to the uids 30000-31999 on the host. `--uidmap=0:30000:2000`

 **--ulimit**=*option*